 Hiking is one of the greatest and most liberating things you can do.
 It is an escape to a beautiful environment that is always out there and waiting to be explored.
 It is important to embrace nature and leave it behind just as beautiful as we found it.
 As a hiker, you can make simple choices in order to lessen your negative impact on the environment.
 Each one of these choices makes only a small difference, but together we can have a huge impact.
-Whether you are an experienced hiker or beginner, with these 15 green hiking tips, you will be able to hike more responsible.
+Whether you are an experienced hiker or beginner, with these 10 simple tips, you will be able to hike more responsible.

 1. Plan carefully